 Ready, set, go!

 Now you’re ready to create an effective help site – as you’re already aware of the best recommendations and practices.
 Just follow our instructions on how to create a how-to article and a help site, include all the important elements, take inspiration from the top performers, and use StepShot Guides and Cloud for this.
-These tools let you create a help website much faster and easier – just download it for free and give it a try, you won’t regret it!

 It is vital to reduce the workload of your customer support.
 On the other hand, most customers prefer to be able to solve their issues on their own.
 From my experience of being a customer, it is sometimes frustrating not being able to solve a simple problem myself just because there are no help support materials available.
 Furthermore, you won’t need to provide 24/7 support to keep your customers satisfied.
 A help center will help them better understand how your product works and find a solution faster if a similar problem reappears.